 You should in fact ask yourself questions such as:

-A wide format inkjet printer is not a standalone solution.
-Sure, it will generate the prints which is what your business depends on.
+No man is an island.
+Similarly, no wide-format inkjet printer is a standalone solution.
+Sure, the machine will generate the prints that your business depends on.
 But these ‘raw’ prints will need some finishing before it becomes a final product that can be sold across the counter.

 For example, an oven will bake your pizza for you.
 But you will still need a packing and delivery section to push that double cheese pepperoni into a box and bring it to your client’s house.

-There are specialised heat seaming machines available that glue large prints together.
+There are specialized heat seaming machines available that glue large prints together.
 And to process large hoarding jobs, you will have to budget for one such machine in your print shop.

-Further, if you use hand scissors to do this, the finished job will end up having crooked, shabby looking edges.
+But, if you use hand scissors to do this, the finished job will end up having crooked, shabby-looking edges.
 To overcome this problem you need a large cutting table in your premises where the prints can properly be trimmed with cutting blades.

 Grommeting Machine: This is a nifty piece of equipment that fixes eyelets or grommets on your banners.
 End users can then loop ropes through the holes in the eyelets to string the banners in place.